 Landlord entry ORC 5321.04

-Maintenance requests = entry authorization.
-If you submit a maintenance request, that counts as permission for the landlord to enter and make repairs — no separate notice needed.
+Maintenance requests authorize entry.
+If you submit a maintenance request, that counts as permission for the landlord to enter and make repairs without additional notice.

 Habitability ORC 5321.04